-8.3.1.1.2 5G ProSe UE SLP key request procedure
+8.3.1.1.2 UE SLP key request procedure

 8.3.1.1.2.1 General

-The purpose of the 5G ProSe UE SLP key request procedure is for the UE authorized to act as any UE role for ranging and sidelink positioning to obtain a SLPK and a SLPK ID.
+The purpose of the UE SLP key request procedure is for the UE authorized to act as any UE role for ranging and sidelink positioning to obtain a SLPK and a SLPK ID.
 The UE roles for ranging and sidelink positioning include target UE, reference UE, located UE, and sidelink positioning server UE.

-Before initiating this procedure, the UE needs to be authorized to perform ranging and sidelink positioning service in the registered PLMN or local PLMN based on the configuration parameters as specified in clause 5.2.5.
+Before initiating this procedure, the UE needs to be authorized to perform ranging and sidelink positioning service in the registered PLMN or local PLMN based on the configuration parameters as specified in clause 5.2.

-8.3.1.1.2.2 5G ProSe UE SLP key request procedure initiation
+8.3.1.1.2.2 UE SLP key request procedure initiation

 If the UE is authorized to perform ranging and sidelink positioning service in the registered PLMN or local PLMN, it shall initiate this procedure.

-The UE shall initiate the 5G ProSe UE SLP key request procedure by sending a PROSE_SLPK_REQUEST message with the <SLPK-request> element.
-In the <SLPK-request> element, the UE:
+The UE shall initiate the UE SLP key request procedure by sending a PROSE_UE_SLPK_REQUEST message with the <UE-SLPK-request> element.
+In the <UE-SLPK-request> element, the UE:

 a) shall include a new transaction ID not used in any other procedures in PC8* interface; and